Russian landing ship Ivan Gren

-Ivan Gren (Иван Грен) is an landing ship of the Russian Navy, the lead ship of her class.
+Ivan Gren (Иван Грен) is an Landing Ship, Tank (LST) of the Russian Navy, the lead ship of her class.

 The first of the class to be ordered and built, Ivan Gren was laid down in 2004.
 Long delays resulted in her not being launched until 2012, and commissioned in 2018.
 She was assigned to the Northern Fleet's 121st Landing Ship Brigade.
 Following the Russian invasion of Ukraine, she has undertaken port visits in the Baltic Sea and Barents Sea displaying examples of captured and destroyed Ukrainian military equipment.

 Design

 The Ivan Gren-class landing ships, designated Project 11711 by the Russian Navy, were designed by the Neva Design Bureau to replace the Soviet-era Ropucha and Tapir-class large landing ships.
 The ships, a development of the Project 1171 Tapir design, are intended to land troops and transport military equipment over a range of 4,000 nmi.
 The ships can carry up to 300 troops, or 13 tanks, or 35 armoured personnel carriers or infantry fighting vehicles.
 The ships also carry Ka-29 transport-attack helicopters.